shenghaoc/ee4204-socket-programming/README.md

 In branch `error-probability`, run `ep_multi.sh` without arguments to obtain 100 data points against error probability.
 Comment/Uncomment the last two print statements in `main` of `tcp_client4.c` to choose transfer time or throughput.

+The file `myfile.txt`, which is meant to be transmitted and therefore required, is not included in this repository.
+It can be easily substituted with any other file.

+For throughput, without taking average values the trend is not obvious.
+However, the system calls used for socket programming cannot be called many times in a short span of time without errors.
+Therefore, the average values would have to be either calculated within the programs or manually.

 NOTE: I mixed up SEQ and ACK